-You probably head for the coffee maker first thing every morning to get your caffeine fix, but that amazing little pot can cook up more than a cup of your favorite beverage.
-College students, frequent travelers and just plain clever people have figured out ways to cook everything from Ramen and hot dogs to pancakes that would rival your local diner — all with a coffee maker.
+You probably head to the coffee maker first thing every morning to get your caffeine fixed, but that amazing little pot can cook up more than a cup of your favorite beverage.
+College students, frequent travelers, and just plain clever people have figured out ways to cook everything from ramen noodles and hot dogs to pancakes that would rival your local diner — all with a coffee maker.

 Start your morning off with a delicious cinnamon roll made on the coffee pot burner.

 2. Sweet and Hot Apple Chutney in a Coffee Pot